 - Newly re-imagined Ocean House (formerly The Ocean Grill) opens.

-- Inspired by the yachting lifestyle of Palm Beach, the legendary Seafood Bar is completely redesigned by Tihany Design and re-opens in time for the upcoming winter season.
+- Inspired by the yachting lifestyle of Palm Beach, the legendary Seafood Bar is completely reimagined by Tihany Design.

 - The expansion of the south mezzanine meeting spaces increases the number of conference rooms to 33.